VOLUNTEER INFORMATION:

 VETERINARY / VETERINARY TECHNICIAN STUDENTS

-CLINIC ORGANIZATION AND ASSIGMENTS
+CLINIC ORGANIZATION AND ASSIGNMENTS

-On a five day clinic most students will spend one day in surgery and two days each in anesthesia and intake.
-However, the scheduling of some trips may not allow for equal distribution or rotation through all areas and you will be expected to work wherever you are most needed.
-If your only goal is to participate in surgery, you may be disappointed.
+Actual clinic assignments are made based on demonstrated knowledge, skill level, and the needs of the clinic.
+On a five-day clinic most veterinary and veterinary technician students will spend one day in surgery and two days each in anesthesia and receiving.
+The scheduling of some trips may not allow for equal distribution or rotation through all areas and you will be expected to work wherever you are most needed.
+If your only goal is to participate in surgery, this may not be the program for you.

 SUPERVISION